box/box-dotnet-sdk-gen/docs/Search.md

 ### Returns

-This function returns a value of type `null`.
+This function returns a value of type `SearchResultsOrSearchResultsWithSharedLinks`.

 Returns a collection of search results.
 If there are no matching search results, the `entries` array will be empty.